chipguyhere/MqttTemplates/README.md

 sensor data into your private MQTT server (securely if desired), or to another TCP/UDP/IP network service of your choice.

 The library provides five example sketches.
-Simply compile and flash, providing WiFi credentials or (for the W5500 examples) a wired Ethernet connection.
+Simply compile and flash, providing WiFi credentials or a wired Ethernet connection.

 * M5Core - for the M5Stack BASIC device that has ESP32 and WiFi.
 * M5Core W5500 - uses Ethernet and assumes you have stacked the M5Core onto an Ethernet module.